SetMatchGames/squad/CONTRIBUTING.md

 `make squad-games-web`
 `make app-spec-web`

-TODO: seed the dev metastore with enough deffinitions to run the app spec
+To stand up a full dev environment with the mock metastore set the `MOCK_METASTORE` environment variable to `true` and skip making the metastore

+`MOCK_METASTORE=true make squad-games-web`
+`MOCK_METASTORE=true make app-spec-web`

 TODO: `make app-spec-web` should not open a browser automatically, you'll have to close that tab yourself for now.